ecg-icas/icas/doc/next/_sources/reference/get-category-id.rst.txt

    - ``application/sellside.category-v2+json, application/json``

-This URL returns the category tree or parts of it in the format described in :ref:`categories_v2` starting from the category with the given category ``id``.
+This URL returns the category tree or parts of it in the format described in :ref:`categories` starting from the category with the given category ``id``.
 To return the category tree starting from the root node use id ``0``.
 If the category does not exist the server returns **404 Not Found**.
 If the ``id`` is invalid, i.e. not a positive integer the server returns **400 Bad